Compositions

 3. 3

-Optionally add a name attribute (without a name, the slot is called default)
+Optional: add a name attribute (without a name, the slot is named default)

 Naming

-• Named slot: A slot with a name attribute that receives content specifically targeted to it
+• Named slot: receives any child content specifically targeted to it

 When adding content to a component with slots: